Wagamama High Spec: Development and release

-A sequel developed by Madosoft titled Wagamama High Spec Over Clock was released on August 25, 2017 for Windows.
+A sequel developed by Madosoft titled Wagamama High Spec Over Clock was released on August 25, 2017, for Windows.

 Adaptations

 Anime

 A 12-episode anime television series adaptation was produced by AXsiZ, directed by Satoshi Shimizu, written by Kōjirō Nakamura, and the character design was provided by Masashi Nomura.
-It aired between April 11 and June 27, 2016 on Tokyo MX and Sun TV as a series of five-minute shorts.
-The series will be released on Blu-ray in Japan on August 26, 2016.
+It aired between April 11 and June 27, 2016, on Tokyo MX and Sun TV as a series of five-minute shorts.
+The series was released on Blu-ray in Japan on August 26, 2016.
 The anime's ending theme is "High Spec Days" (ハイスペックDays) sung by Haruna Ōshima.
 The single containing the theme song was released on June 22, 2016.

 An Internet radio show to promote the anime titled Wagamama High Spec Radio (ワガママハイスペックRADIO) aired six episodes between April 6 and June 15, 2016.
 The show was produced by the Internet radio station "Onsen" and was streamed online every other Wednesday.
 It is hosted by Mai Gotō, the voice actress of Toa Narumi.